 - Lung studies, such as a chest x-ray and PFTs (pulmonary function tests)

-- Consults with other members of the transplant team, such as a dentist, dietitian, or social worker
+- Consultations with other members of the transplant team, such as a dentist, dietitian, or social worker

 - Blood tests, such as a complete blood count, blood chemistries, and screening for viruses like hepatitis B, CMV, and HIV

 You will also talk about your health insurance coverage and related costs that you might have to pay.

 You may have a central venous catheter (thin tube) put into a large vein in your chest.
 This is most often done as outpatient surgery, and usually only local anesthesia is needed (the place where the catheter goes in is made numb).
 Nurses will use the catheter to draw blood and give you medicines.
 If you are getting an autologous transplant, a special catheter can be placed that can also be used for apheresis (a-fur-REE-sis) to harvest your stem cells.
 The catheter will stay in during your treatment and for some time afterward, usually until your transplanted stem cells have engrafted and your blood counts are on a steady climb to normal.

 Younger people, those who are in the early stages of disease, or those who have not already had a lot of treatment, often do better with transplants.
 Some transplant centers set age limits.
 For instance, they may not allow regular allogeneic transplants for people over 50 or autologous transplants for people over 60 or 65.
 Some people also may not be eligible for transplant if they have other major health problems, such as serious heart, lung, liver, or kidney disease.
 A mini-transplant, described under “Allogeneic stem cell transplant” in the section called “Types of stem cell transplants for treating cancer” may be an option for some of these patients.